Chikungunya is not caused by chicken bites. It has nothing to do with chickens, in fact, it is not even spelled or pronounced like “chicken”.

 DENGUE AND CHIKUNGUNYA VIRUS INFECTIONS:

 Virus transmitted by the same mosquitos.
 Similar clinical picture.
 The viruses can circulate in the same areas so co-infection (i-e infection of the same person with both viruses) is possible.
-Discarding dengue is important, for an adequate clinical care that improves the prognosis of dengue.
+Discarding dengue is important, for adequate clinical care that improves the prognosis of dengue.

 TREATMENT OF CHIKUNGUNYA: